Home Care vs. Home Health: What is the Difference?

-Home care and home health exist to serve seniors in difficulty.
+The services of home care and home health exist to assist seniors in difficulty.
 Perhaps they have suffered a fall or are struggling to live independently.
 Regardless, when a loved one needs help, it is important you understand the services available to them.
 There are significant differences between home care vs. home health that determine which is right for your family member.

 Home care assists older adults with the Activities of Daily Living.
 These are basic tasks required for a person to be self-sufficient, such as:

 Over time, physical, cognitive, and medical issues can make it hard or even impossible for people to perform some or all these activities on their own.
 Caring for someone in this condition can be a full-time job, even if they can look after themselves to a limited extent.
 Caregivers ease the burden, helping seniors live freely as possible at home while also ensuring their comfort and safety.

 Value of caregivers

 For families, caregivers provide peace of mind.
 Knowing their family member is being watched over frees them to focus on other responsibilities, such as career or children.

 But employing a caregiver has other advantages.
 Though they do not have any medical training, they still play a critical role in senior health.
 Because they work closely with patients, caregivers are in an excellent position to observe and report any new symptoms or developments.
 For instance, caregivers are usually the first to notice when their patients are having trouble getting out of bed or walking to the shower.
 They pass these concerns to our nurses, who then respond and address the issue before it grows worse.

 In case of an accident, caregivers provide first aid until emergency help arrives.
 In serious cases, this might require an ambulance, but often a home nurse can be dispatched to examine the patient instead.